0xblackbird/cth/README.md

 ```
 usage: ./cth.py -H <HASH> [OPTIONS] -T <NUM> -w <WORDLIST>

+Ultra fast hashcracking tool written in Python3

 optional arguments:
   -h, --help            show this help message and exit
-  -H H, -hash H      Your hash that you want to crack
+  -H hash, -hash hash   Your hash that you want to crack
+  -w wordlist, -wordlist wordlist
-  -w W, -wordlist W  The wordlist that is going to do the job (default: "/usr/share/wordlists/rockyou.txt")
+                        The wordlist that is going to do the job (default:
+                        "/usr/share/wordlists/rockyou.txt")
-  -T T, -type T      Specify the hash type, use "-L/-list" for more info (default: "0" (md-5))
+  -T type, -type type   Specify the hash type, use "-L/-list" for more info (default: "0" (md-5))
   -o, -output           Output the result in a text file (default: "False")
   -oJ, -output-json     Output the result in JSON format (default: "False")
   -I, -interactive      Go through steps instead of typing all the flags manually
   -v, -verbose          Turn on verbosity mode (default: "False")
   -L, -list             Display all the hash types and exit
-  -u, -update        Update the script
+  -u, -update           Update the script to the latest version
   -V, -version          show program's version number and exit

+Thank you for using this tool!
+Please take a moment and give some feedback on the tool: @BE1807V
+or be1807v@pm.me

 ```